ma-bru/blog/_posts/2017-10-20-eclipse-python.md

 weird Windows like installer - Since when is extracting an archive not good enough anymore?
 When you run the installer it gives you a few choices of what flavour of Eclipse you want to install.
-All of them are bloated and none of them fitting for Python develoment.
+All of them are bloated and none of them is fitting for Python development.

 I decided to give the "Eclipse IDE for Java Developers" a try (it's the only one that has the word essential in it's descriptions).
 After installation, which asked me if I trust some certificates (You're the official installer.
 You should know!), it finishes installation.